drobakowski/awesome-erlang/README.md

 *Libraries and tools for release management.*

 * [relx](https://github.com/erlware/relx) - A release assembler for Erlang.

+## Supervisor
+*Libraries and tools for supervising Erlang processes.*

 ## Configuration Management
 *Libraries and tools related to configuration management.*